Skip to main content

 Create the conditions based on the user’s answers:

-• For And logic, ensure that multiple conditions are required to show a field.
+• For "And" logic, ensure that multiple conditions are required to show a field.

-• For Or logic, set individual conditions for each option to show the corresponding field.
+• For "Or" logic, set individual conditions for each option to show the corresponding field.

 3. Test the logic: